Spitigala/Spitigala.github.io/_posts/2014-08-06-database-dilemmas.markdown

 We initially failed to see the bigger problem, although we felt something was off as our controllers were being built.
 We had to traverse lengthy paths to get to our data, but were unable to pinpoint the exact problem.
 The team was too deep in to the code to think of making any fundamental changes.
 In fact, we were already excited about adding new features.

 Three days in to the project, we were called in for a consultation with our instructors [Steven][steventwitter] and [Nikola][nikolatwitter].
 Their feedback was not what we wanted to hear.
 They expressed deep concern about our database design and recommended that we rethink our approach.
 But at that point it seemed as if we were too far in to the development process, and we still had a lot of work left to do.
 In our minds, a database redesign seemed too daunting, and as team lead I decided against it due to time constraints.
-I had never managed a technical project before.
+I had never managed a technical project of this scale.
 I didn’t know about the technical debt our mistake would bring, or the cost-benefit of doing a redesign.
 All I could think about was having a cool product to deliver on demo day to impress employers and the DBC community.
 I respected Steven’s input, but in the end decided to continue with our current iteration, which would turn out to be one of my biggest mistakes as a developer and a leader.

 The following day, we were called in for a second meeting.

 This time around, our instructors’ attitude towards us had taken on a more serious tone.
 Basically, Steven tore us all apart.

 He said that it looked like we had “put the engine in backwards” and that none of it made sense to him.
 He suggested that rather than going back to fix what’s broken, we should rebuild the app from scratch, and that he knows we can get it done in time for demo day.
 This time he had my attention, and his confidence won me over.

 When a programming veteran tells you that you screwed up, that you should change something, that he believes you can deliver on time, and does so with a straight face, you can bet anything that he means every word coming out of his mouth.
 So with just 3 days left to rebuild our app, we walked over to our terminal and hit RAILS NEW.

 It was scary.
 But in a weird way, it was exciting.
 My team was up for the challenge.